tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 If you recall, back in the Envoy lab, you wrote Envoy routing configuration involving path prefixes and rewrites.

-In Istio, the routing configuration is exposed as a Kubernetes custom resource of kind `VirtualService`.
+In Istio, the routing configuration is exposed as a Kubernetes custom resource of kind [`VirtualService`](https://istio.io/latest/docs/reference/config/networking/virtual-service/){target=_blank}.

 Study the manifest shown below: